 - Whisk the cornstarch with about ¼ cup of room temperature coconut milk until completely dissolved.
 Set aside.

-- Add the remaining coconut milk to a small saucepan along with C&H® Golden Brown Sugar and salt.
+- Add the remaining coconut milk to a small saucepan along with brown sugar and salt.
 Cook over medium heat, stirring frequently until the sugar dissolves completely and the mixture starts to simmer.

 - Drizzle the cornstarch mixture into the simmering coconut milk, stirring constantly.
 Continue to cook for another 2 - 3 minutes until the sauce starts to thicken.
 Take it off the heat and allow it to cool.
 The sauce will thicken further as it cools.